French president pokes at Trump for leaving Paris accord

-NEW DELHI (AP) — French President Emmanuel Macron took a jibe Sunday at President Donald Trump for withdrawing from the Paris climate agreement.
+NEW DELHI (AP) — French President Emmanuel Macron took a jibe at President Donald Trump on Sunday for his decision to withdraw the United States from the Paris climate agreement.

 Macron did not name Trump while speaking at the first meeting of the International Solar Alliance in New Delhi.
 But while hailing the “solar mamas,” a group of women trained as solar engineers, he said the women had continued their mission to promote solar energy even after “some countries decided just to leave the floor and leave the Paris agreement.”